lallolu/proprietary_vendor_lge/README.md

 # proprietary_vendor_lge
-This branch is made for LG G8X.
+This fork is made for LG G8X.
 It merges changes from "enforc".